 Last question.
 Now that you’re faculty, what brings you back as a Seminar speaker year after year?

 I think I’m more or less the same person I was as a grad student.
 I still like to argue about politics, philosophy, and economics from 8:00 AM to midnight.
 The only opportunity I have to do that is IHS Summer Seminars.

 Plus it’s a fun experience to be on the other side of things.
 I pinch myself that I’m the one up there, the one lecturing.
 It’s exciting.
 As faculty, I enjoy the same things I did as a student.
 I like meeting smart, motivated people that are just as geeky about the ideas as I am.
 I still get research ideas from the other faculty and students.
 I still love seminars for the same reasons.

 Christopher Freiman is the Class of 1963 Distinguished Term Associate Professor of Philosophy at the College of William & Mary.
 He is the author of the book Unequivocal Justice and over two dozen articles and chapters on topics including democratic theory, distributive justice, and immigration.
 His work has appeared in venues such as the Australasian Journal of Philosophy, Philosophical Studies, Philosophy and Phenomenological Research, The Journal of Ethics and Social Philosophy, Politics, Philosophy, and Economics, and The Oxford Handbook of Political Philosophy.
-He first attended an IHS Summer Seminar in 2005, and he will be one of this year’s Summer Seminar speakers.
+He first attended an IHS Summer Seminar in 2005, and was one of last year’s Summer Seminar faculty leader.